 After graduating from Vanderbilt Law School in 1983, C. Samuel Sutter began his legal career in private practice on Cape Cod.
 He joined the Bristol County District Attorney’s Office in 1991 and served four years in the district court and four years in the superior court.
 In 1992, Sutter was named Mothers Against Drunk Driving (MADD) prosecutor of the year.
 In 1999, he left the office to reenter private practice.
 Over the next seven years, he built a prominent practice in Southeastern Massachusetts.
 In 2006, Sutter was elected Bristol County District Attorney after defeating a 16-year incumbent.
-In 2010, he was reelected to a second term.
+He has held the office in two successive elections.

 The results of the efforts to combat gun violence were transformative.
 Shootings declined in New Bedford from 38 in 2006 to 4 in 2012 and, county-wide, from an average of four to five shootings per months in 2006, to approximately one per month in 2012.
 Reports of shots fired also fell an average of 33 percent in the county's three major cities.

-During his first four years in office, Sutter's Cold Case Unit has solved ten previously unsolved homicides, one of which dated back to 1986.
+During his tenure, Sutter's Cold Case Unit has solved eleven previously unsolved homicides from previous administrations, one of which dated back to 1986.
 To date, his Homicide Unit has brought charges in more than 80 percent of the homicides that have occurred since he became district attorney, a solve rate that far exceeds the national average of around 64 percent.

 Sutter also brought back court-ordered wiretap investigations to Bristol County after a 16 year absence, in order to carry out his commitment to cracking down on the county's biggest drug dealers.
 His office has already undertaken five large-scale wiretap investigations which resulted in the arrests of several leaders of organized drug trafficking rings.